tommyzakhoo/random-walk-part-1/README.md

 ## Gini Impurity

 The output with maximum tree depth set to 3 is shown below.
 X[i] refers to the i-th column of the feature dataset X in the input.
 What this decision tree is saying is that, starting from the top "root" node, and the data is divided into two sets based on whether X[60] <= 0.5 or X[60] > 0.5.
 Then, theese two smaller dataset is further divided into respective halves using the decision rule at their respective node.

-This process is recursively applied until
+This process is recursively applied until final level or leaf nodes, where the data points are given

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/random-walk-part-1/master/tree1.png">
 </p>

-I am going to try a very rough but simple method for selecting the maximum depth
+I am going to try a very rough but simple method for selecting a "decent" maximum depth for my decision tree.
+This is done using the Gini Impurity, which is reported at each node of the tree above.
+For example, gini = 0.496 is reported at the root node in the tree above.

+I am also going to "prune" the tree by recursive deleting leaf nodes that produces the same labels.
+For example, the two leaf nodes on the bottom far right of the figure above both predict the "good" label.
+Hence, that split does nothing, and I could have stopped at the previous node, which already predicted "good".
+I will also remove splits involving less than 100 data points.
+This threshold of 100 data points is arbitrary.

+There are [more sophisticated ways](https://en.wikipedia.org/wiki/Pruning_(decision_trees)) to choose maximum depth and prune decisions tree.
+I might try something better in a future project, but for now, I will be trying out this primitive method.

 ## Cross Validation